-Photography Principles
+Photography Principles 3 Credit Hours

 Introduces the art and science of photography.
 Demonstrates digital camera usage and editing software to create compelling images.
 Applies photography principles such as composition and lighting.
 Explores the history and aesthetics of photography and how to critique and analyze photographs.
+Prerequisite(s): VISL 101

-Introduction to Video
+VISL 232 Introduction to Video